American Silversmiths

 Engraved on body BCT in a shield surrounded by bright-cut border of ribbon-tied drapery swags for Benjamin and Catherine Thurston.

-• Advertised in the New York Mercury (New York City NY), 11 May 1767, "Removed from his Shop in the Fly, to the Rotten-Row, where he continues his Business, in 1767.
+• Advertised: New York Mercury, on 11 May 1767, in New York City NY.
+"Removed from his Shop in the Fly, to the Rotten-Row, where he continues his Business, in 1767.
 The Shop he left is to Let."
 4

 picture

-Henry Luce III Center for the Study of American Culture
+• Example: Cann, circa 1770, in Henry Luce III Center for the Study of American Culture.
+H: 9 1/4

 d: 5" (base)